rafafigueredoviana/RISCV_MCU_CYCLONEV/Project/FPGA/README.md

 ``
     Assignment -> Settings -> Files
 ``
-Now, run "Analysis and Syntheis" at
+Now, run "Analysis and Elaboration" at
 ``
-Processing -> Start -> Start Analysis and Syntheis
+Processing -> Start -> Start Analysis and Elaboration ``
-``
  or via the GUI menu.